ghassenabdedayem/Link-prediction/README.md

 ### Abstracts text
 Many techniques have been applied to get abstracts embeddings.
 These resulted embeddings are then texted as input in the implemeted model.
 #### TF-IDF:
+From the Python library scikit-learn we used the function TfidfVectorizer to generate the tf-idf matrix with normalization and log frequency.
+Normalization ensures that the values in the matrix are scaled between 0 and 1, while log frequency scales down the importance of high-frequency words.
+This approach results in a sparse matrix, where each row represents a document and each column represents a term in the corpus vocabulary.
+Then we applied the dimensionality reduction by using the TruncatedSVD function.
-*I prepared a new feature by concatenating the authors to the cleaned abstracts of the papers.
-Then, I created the logarithmic TF-IDF matrix and applied the dimensionality reduction using the TruncatedSVD function to reduce it to 768 dimensions.*
+*Another variant is made by concatenating the authors to the cleaned abstracts of the papers and then creating the logarithmic TF-IDF matrix.*
+*And because our task is a link prediction between abstracts, another variant has been tested by keeping only words that occur in at least two abstracts.*

 #### Word2vec:

 #### Goog300 word2vec:
 #### BART:
 #### BERT: